microsoft/pai/docs/webportal/design-of-vc-update.md

 ```

-### 3.7 list the names of all vcs
+### 3.7 List the names of all vcs

-现在已支持
+Now supported.

-### 3.8 list the users of a vc
+### 3.8 List the users of a vc

-合并到3.4
+Merged in 3.4.

-### 3.9 list the jobs of a vc
+### 3.9 List the jobs of a vc

-现在已支持
+Now supported.

-### 3.10 list the capacity of a vc
+### 3.10 List the capacity of a vc

-现在已支持
+Now supported.

-### 3.11 list the load of a vc
+### 3.11 List the load of a vc

-现在已支持
+Now supported.

-### 3.12 list the status of a vc
+### 3.12 List the status of a vc

 ![1546433519943](./vc_status.png)

-（1）新增一个“开关”，其状态展示了对应vc的状态

-（2）若用户是管理员，其可以改变”开关“状态

-（3）若改变状态失败，则弹出提示框
+（1）Add a new column "Status", showing the status(Running or Stopped) of vc.

+（2）For admin, the "Running" or "Stopped" label can be click to change status.

+（3）If changed, the page will be refreshed automatically.

 ## 4. Steps

-将上述功能分解为4个步骤：

-1. 基本功能实现，可以增、删、改、查
-2. 批量增加vc
-3. 用户列表查看和更新
-4. 用户不具有权限的vc将被置灰
+The features will be separated in two steps.

+1. Basical features (add, delete, edit) will be implementation firstly.
+2. Additional features (3.4 and 3.6) will be implementation secondly.